jainnielyn/100-days-of-code/r2-log.md

 Did a little more reading on Navigation.

 ### R1D16 (2 November 2019)
-Completed reading "Get started with the Navigation component" and started implementing.
+Completed reading "Get started with the Navigation component" and used it as a guide to try to set up navigation in the Miwok app.

 ### R1D17
 ### R1D18